2017 Chamber Music Intensive Students

-Welcome to our students who will be in residence at Taconic Music for four weeks this summer.
-In addition to daily coachings with our faculty and their NextGen concerts on July 1 and July 15, students will participate in masterclasses and perform at Manchester Community Library, Israel Congregation and other venues.
+Our students were in residence at Taconic Music for four weeks last summer.
+In addition to daily coachings with our faculty and their NextGen concerts , students participated in masterclasses and performed at Manchester Community Library, Israel Congregation and other venues.

 Joohyun Lee, violin